DFHack modding guide¶

 Custom raw tokens¶

-In this section, we are going to use custom raw tokens applied to a reaction to transfer the material of a reagent to a product as a handle improvement (like on artifact buckets), and then we are going to see how you could make boots that make units go faster when worn.
+In this section, we are going to use custom raw tokens applied to a reaction to transfer the material of a reagent to a product as a handle improvement (like on artifact buckets).
+As a second example, we are going to make boots that make units go faster when worn.

-First, let’s define a custom crossbow with its own custom reaction.
+First, let’s define raws for a custom crossbow with its own custom reaction.
 The crossbow:

 [ITEM_WEAPON:ITEM_WEAPON_CROSSBOW_SIEGE]